ad-si/awesome-scanning/readme.md

 - [Stackoverflow] - Proportions of a perspective-deformed rectangle.
 - [Unpaper] - Post-processing tool for scanned sheets of paper.
 - [pdfsandwich] - CLI tool using OCR to add text to image PDFs.
+- [rbgg] - Remove background from images of paper.
 - [Unprojecting text with ellipses] -
     Using transformed ellipses to estimate perspective transformations of text.
 - [Building an image processing pipeline with Python]